Articles

 Orderlion automates the mess.
 Wholesale Handler prevents it.

-With a self-service ordering portal, your customers pick from your actual product list at your actual prices.
+With a self-service ordering portal, your customers pick from your actual product list at their assigned prices - you can set different price lists for different customers.
 The order arrives clean.
 No AI interpretation needed.
 No human review step.
 No "did the AI get that right?"

 If you're a wholesale supplier who just wants customers to stop texting orders at 11pm - you probably don't need AI to parse WhatsApp messages.
 You need to give your customers a proper place to order.